Arapaima can grow to over 400 pounds.

 7:00 p.m. - A buffet-style dinner is served.

 The main lodge features a dining room, living area, and kitchen.
-Solar-powered showers, comfortable beds with mosquito netting.
+Solar-powered showers and comfortable beds with mosquito netting.
 Daily laundry service.

 In the offseason, the Lodge is used as an ecotourism lodge primarily for birdwatching and wildlife viewing.
 It is recognized as one of the top five birdwatching areas in the Amazon.